Subscription Modal Banner

 American Express CapitaCard: Shopping at local malls

-For diehard fans of our local shopping malls designed and managed by CapitaLand, this card is for you.
-Earn bonus points simply for shopping at CapitaLand Malls, and even more at selected partner merchants.
+For diehard fans of our local shopping malls designed and managed by CapitaLand, this AMEX CapitaCard is for you.
+By simply shopping at selected partner merchants at CapitaLand Malls, the points will start flowing in.

-Convert your points to CapitaLand vouchers to offset your shopping at your favourite CapitaLand mall, whether in the heartlands or the glitzy downtown core.
+Convert every 5,000 STAR$ points to S$5 worth of eCapitaVouchers to offset your shopping at your favourite CapitaLand mall, whether in the heartlands or the glitzy downtown core.

 Fees and eligibility